-When dealing with children who are angry or throwing a tantrum, the ideas are the same.
-From the child’s perspective, their behaviour is not their problem.
-There is something that they want and need and they don’t know how else to get it besides getting angry, hitting, screaming, biting and through other destructive behaviours.
+When dealing with an angry child or a child who is throwing a tantrum, the ideas are the same.
+From the child’s perspective, their behavior is not their problem.
+There is something that they want and need and they don’t know how else to get it besides getting angry, hitting, screaming, biting and through other destructive behaviors.

 Here are some simple strategies that might help you deal with your angry child:

 - First, be sure that your child is in a safe place where the temper tantrum or violence will not hurt the child, property or any other person, including you.

 - Next wait until the child stops thrashing about.
 Eventually the child will stop as he gets tired.
 It takes a lot of energy to pitch a fit.

 - Once the child has calmed down enough that you can calmly talk with her and she is ready and willing to talk, ask her: What did you want that you were trying to get by throwing your tantrum?
 It is essential that you ask the question just this way.
 This is not a grammatically correct sentence, I know.
 But remember that all behavior is purposeful.
 Your child is acting out for a very good reason.
 You just don’t know what the reason is.
 When you ask this question just this way your child will tell you what they want.
 [I call it my magical question.]

 - Once you know what your child wants then ask: If we can figure out a more responsible and respectful way to help you get what you want, are you willing to work it out?
 Almost always the answer will be yes.

 Some children do not know what they wanted before they started throwing a tantrum.
 You should continue asking the magical question.
 Let your angry child know that when, and if, he figures it out, you are ready and willing to help him.
 The more consistently you use this magical question, the more he will begin to ask himself this same question.
 Eventually he will know and then you can teach.